-Patterns of mean and changes in evapotranspiration and water yield were calculated by forcing the Budyko model with

-- subsequent 10-year averages of climate forcing and land use at a 1×1 km resolution.
-Figure 4 shows the resulting continentalscale patterns.
-The mean evapotranspiration in the reference period (Fig. 4a) is highest in central Europe, locally exceeding 600 mm/y, in regions with topographically-enhanced precipitation and/or forest cover.
-The Nordic countries and the Iberian peninsula generally have lower values (<400 mm) due to more pronounced energy and water limitation, respectively.
+Patterns of mean and changes in evapotranspiration and water yield were calculated by forcing the Budyko model with subsequent 10-year averages of climate forcing and land use at a 1×1 km resolution.
+Figure 4 shows the resulting continental-scale patterns.
+The mean evapotranspiration in the reference period (Fig. 4a) is highest in central Europe, locally exceeding 800 mm/y, in regions with pronounced topography and/or forest cover.
+The Nordic countries and the Iberian Peninsula generally have lower values (<400 mm) due to more pronounced energy and water limitation, respectively.
 Changes in evapotranspiration show a strong latitudinal gradient (Fig. 4b).
-Changes exceeding +15% are found in large parts of Scot- - 30 land, Sweden, Finland, and Estonia, whereas most of central-western Europe shows a smaller increases in the order of 10%.
-Decreases of similar magnitude occur in parts of the Iberian peninsula and Italy.
-Average streamflow (Fig. 4c) is highest in central-western Europe (locally exceeding 600 mm/y), in particular in mountainous areas that receive larger amounts of precipitation.
-Streamflow of less than 150 mm/y is found in the large parts of Sweden, Finland, Spain, Romania and Bulgaria.
+Changes exceeding +15% are found in large parts of Scotland, Sweden, Finland, and Estonia, whereas most of Central-Western Europe shows a smaller increases in the order of 10%.
+Decreases of similar magnitude occur in parts of the Iberian Peninsula and Italy.
+Average streamflow (Fig. 4c) is highest in Central-Western Europe (locally exceeding 600 mm/y), in particular in mountainous areas that receive larger amounts of precipitation.
+Streamflow of less than 150 mm/y is found in the large parts of Sweden, Finland, Spain, Rumenia and Bulgaria.
 Changes in water yield (Fig. 4d) show a roughly similar pattern to changes in evapotranspiration, however the changes are much stronger in magnitude.
-Decreases in the Mediterranean locally exceed -45%, where increases in Sweden and Finland exceed +45%.
+Decreases in the Mediterrenean locally exceed -45%, where increases in Sweden and Finland exceed +45%.
 Both the changes in evapotranspiration and streamflow show considerable regional variability superimposed on the large-scale patterns.